dynamics-of-stellar-systems/dynamite/docs/getting_started/installation.rst

 During the installation, your terminal might express several warnings.
 These are however not critical if your installation finishes properly.

-Install Galahad, Version 2.3 - Prompt answers for Linux
+Install Galahad, version 2.3 - prompt answers for Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Prompts from ``./install_galahad``.
 The answers for the recommended installation are marked in bold.